NOTE: NSSE survey items are copyrighted by Indiana University, and may not be used without permission in internal surveys.

-The National Survey of Student Engagement (NSSE) is administered every three years to first-years and seniors.
-St. Olaf students most recently participated in the NSSE during Spring semester 2021.
-Of those asked to respond, 389 St. Olaf first-years (53% of the first-year class) and 289 St. Olaf seniors (38% of the senior class) responded to questions about their engagement in academic and co-curricular activities, perception of St. Olaf, and overall college experience.
+The National Survey of Student Engagement (NSSE) is sponsored by the Indiana University Center for Postsecondary Research, and administered every two to three years to first-years and seniors.
+St. Olaf students most recently participated in the NSSE during Spring semester 2023.
+Of those asked to respond, 398 St. Olaf first-years (44% of the first-year class) and 250 St. Olaf seniors (36% of the senior class) responded to questions about their engagement in academic and co-curricular activities, perception of St. Olaf, and overall college experience.

 The links on this page lead to summary reports and to detailed results.
 If you have any questions about the NSSE instrument, administration, or results (including from prior years), please send a message to IE&A.